Prarvy/ClickerGame/README.md

 # ClickerGame
 A Simple Clicker game in Python.

-# Project Name: Clicker Game
+Project Name: Clicker Game
-# Version: 1.0: Base version by author
+Version: 1.0: Base version by author
-# Designed by Prakash Srinivasan ( prarvy@gmail.com )
+Designed by Prakash Srinivasan ( username: Prarvy | e-mail: prarvy@gmail.com )

 This is created as part of Certified Professional in Python Programming.